Lyubertsy: History

 It was first mentioned in 1621 and was granted town status in 1925.
 It is sometimes described as a working class suburb of Moscow.

 In 1909 International Harvester bought now defunct Uhtomsky factory which before produced railway air brakes and was called "New York" and was repurposed to produce agricultural equipment.
 It was closed in 2007.

-Lyubertsy was home to the Lyubers Soviet sports youth movement in the 1980s.
+Lyubertsy was the home and namesake of the Lyubery youth movement in the 1980s, an initiative which encouraged physical fitness and stood against alternative youth subcultures.
 During the perestroika years of the 1990s, the Lyubers, and by association Lyubertsy, formed a part of the emerging organized crime syndicates.

 Administrative and municipal status

 Within the framework of administrative divisions, Lyubertsy serves as the administrative center of Lyuberetsky District.
 As an administrative division, it is incorporated within Lyuberetsky District as the Town of Lyubertsy.
 As a municipal division, the Town of Lyubertsy is incorporated within Lyuberetsky Municipal District as Lyubertsy Urban Settlement.

 Economy

 Lyubertsy is a major industrial center.
 There are over twenty-five industrial enterprises and a large railway junction.
 Prevailing branches of industry are mechanical engineering, metalworking, production of construction materials, woodworking, and food processing.